a301-teaching/atsc301_web/learning_objectives.rst

 * Objective:  invert level1b channel 31 11 micron radiances for brightness temperatures

-* Go over `satelliteII <http://nbviewer.ipython.org/github/a301-teaching/classcode/blob/master/notebooks/satelliteII.ipynb>`_ exercise
+* Go over the `satellite2 notebook`_ exercise
   to calculate the brightness temperature for Modis Channel31 radiances on a 0.05 x 0.05 lat/lon grid.

 Day 10: Wed., Sept.
 24
 -----------------------

-* Go over the `satellite3 notebook <http://nbviewer.ipython.org/github/a301-teaching/classcode/blob/master/notebooks/satellite3.ipynb>`_ which uses matplotlib's pcolormesh function to make color images of regularly gridded 2-d arrays
+* Go over the `satellite3 notebook`_ which uses matplotlib's
+  pcolormesh function to make color images of regularly gridded 2-d arrays

 Day 11: Fri., Sept.
 26
 -----------------------

-* Go over the satellite4 notebook, which plots a 500 x 500 pixel image of the Channel 1 reflectivity.
+* Go over the `satellite4 notebook`_, which plots a 500 x 500 pixel image of the Channel 1 reflectivity.

 * Assignment for Monday: